christian10261997/app/sampleapp/docs/recipe-system.md

 ## Overview

-KitchenPal's recipe system provides AI-powered recipe generation from user ingredients with a 70% Filipino cuisine bias, comprehensive recipe storage, and recipe management features.
+KitchenPal's recipe system provides AI-powered recipe generation from user ingredients with a 70% Filipino cuisine bias, using Hugging Face API with intelligent fallback to a local recipe database.

 ## Data Structure